momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-v6ops-ipv6-only-resolver.md

 By operating an IPv6-only network and limiting IPv4 reachability to NAT64 devices, operators can reduce IPv4 usage and concentrate on IPv6 operations, which is generally believed to lower operational costs and optimize operations in comparison to a dual-stack environment.

-A recursive resolver is one of the applications that requires IPv4 connectivity.
+An iterative resolver is one of the applications that requires IPv4 connectivity.
 As stated in BCP91 {{!RFC3901}}, “every recursive name server SHOULD be either IPv4-only or dual stack.”
 This is because some authoritative servers do not support IPv6.
 As of 2022, even some of the most frequently queried authoritative servers cannot be accessed via IPv6.
+Without utilization of the NAT64, IPv6-only recursive resolvers need to forward queries to a dual stack recursive name server actually performing the iterative queries.

-The current situation where a recursive resolver cannot be operated without IPv4 reachability may hinder the operation of a network's own recursive resolver in an IPv6-only network.
+The current situation where an iterative resolver cannot be operated without IPv4 reachability may hinder the operation of a network's own iterative resolver in an IPv6-only network.
-Therefore, this document describes how recursive resolvers can be used without any issues in IPv6-only networks by utilizing NAT64.
+Therefore, this document describes how iterative resolvers can be used without any issues in IPv6-only networks by utilizing NAT64.

-The NAT64/DNS64 mechanism is used to enable IPv6-only clients in a network to communicate with remote IPv4 only nodes.
+The NAT64/DNS64 mechanism is used to enable IPv6-only clients in a network to communicate with remote IPv4-only nodes.
 However, using literal IPv4 addresses instead of DNS names will fail (unless 464XLAT {{?RFC8683}} is used).
-A recursive resolver cannot use the DNS64 because a it is a service that uses literal IP addresses (and also because the DNS64 depends on a recursive resolver).
+An iterative resolver cannot use the DNS64 because it is a service that uses literal IP addresses (and also because the DNS64 may depend on the resolver itself).
-This problem can be solved by the recursive resolver converting IPv4 addresses to IPv6 by adding the Pref64::/n prefix, which instructs the NAT64 to convert the IPv6 packets to IPv4 packets.
+This problem can be solved by the iterative resolver converting IPv4 addresses to IPv6 by adding the Pref64::/n prefix, which instructs the NAT64 to convert the IPv6 packets to IPv4 packets.
-With this implementation a recursive resolver can be operated even inside an IPv6-only network.
+With this implementation an iterative resolver can be operated even inside an IPv6-only network.

 # Solution with existing protocols
-This section provides an introduction to the IPv6-only resolver mechanism.
+This section provides the mechanism of an IPv6-only resolver utilizing the NAT64.
 We'll assume we have one or more IPv6/IPv4 translator boxes {{!NAT64=RFC6146}} connecting an IPv6 network to an IPv4 network.
 The NAT64 device provides translation service and bridges the two networks, allowing communication between IPv6-only hosts and IPv4-only hosts.
 The IPv6-only resolver proposed in this document performes the IPv4 to IPv6 synthesis in order for the resolver to communicate with IPv4 servers via NAT64.
-By using NAT64, this IPv6-only recursive resolver can be considered dual stack in the sense of RFC 3901.
+By using NAT64, this IPv6-only iterative resolver can be considered dual stack in the sense of {{!RFC3901}}.

 ## Finding an Authoritative server with only IPv4 addresses